How to Start a Solar Business – Your Complete Guide

 • An inverter converts DC electricity to AC electricity.

-• This electricity is used to supply current energy demands in the customer’s building and excess electricity beyond what the customer can use is exported to the grid.
+• This electricity is used to supply current energy demands in the customer’s building and excess electricity beyond what the customer can use is exported to the grid (or used to charge a battery).

-The photovoltaic process occurs on the cell level.
+The photovoltaic process occurs at the solar cell level.
 Solar panels are composed of multiple cells, and PV systems are a series of solar panels wired together (called “stringing”) to provide appropriate voltage to the system’s inverter.

-After a PV system is installed, there’s nothing standing between a customer and free, green energy.
+After a PV system is installed, there’s nothing standing between a customer and cheap, green energy.

 how-do-solar-panels-work